YuanxinPan/PPPx_bin/README.md

 The easiest way to run `pppx` on Windows is via the Windows Subsystem for Linux (WSL).

-However, `pppx` can run natively on Windows since version 1.2.1:
+However, `pppx` can also run natively on Windows using the command prompt (cmd.exe):
 1. Download DLLs via this [link](https://github.com/YuanxinPan/PPPx_bin/releases/download/v1.2.1/pppx_winows_dlls.zip)
 2. Uncompress the zip file and move the DLLs to the folder `bin/windows/`
 3. Add the absolute path of the folder `bin/windows` to the PATH environment variable